 I have been under quite a bit of stress lately and cannot seem to shake a cough and swollen gland.
 Every time I start to feel better, it starts all over again.
 Also, I hate to admit this, but I smoke.
 Do you think the stress has anything to do with the long period of time I seem to have had this "cold"?
 It's been going on about two months.

-The common cold usually lasts one to two weeks so your multi-month cough fest may be the sign of something more.
-Because your cold has lasted for so long, you may unknowingly be fighting off a secondary infection like sinusitis, bronchitis, walking pneumonia, strep throat, or something else.
-You may also be experiencing "consecutive colds" which seem like one long cold.
-Whatever the cause, the sheer duration of your cold plus any of the following signs, including swollen glands like you mentioned, are good reasons to pay a visit to a health care provider to get checked out:
+The common cold usually lasts one to two weeks, so your multi-month cough fest may be a sign of a different health concern.
+It’s possible you may unknowingly be fighting off a secondary infection such as sinusitis, bronchitis, strep throat, or pneumonia.
+You may also be experiencing what’s referred to as post-infectious cough, which can last for weeks to months after other cold symptoms have resolved.
+Whatever the cause, the sheer duration of your cold plus any of the following signs, including the swollen glands you mentioned, are good reasons to talk with your health care provider:

 Other ways you might be able to fend off future illnesses include:

-- Get vaccinated!
+- Getting vaccinated!
+While no vaccines prevent the common cold, there’s a vaccine to help protect against the flu, which is often mistaken for the common cold.
 Many pharmacies and health clinics offer flu shots when fall and winter roll around, so check around to find the closest shot spot.

-With these tips and perhaps a quick trip to your health care provider, hopefully your cough fest will come to a close.Alice!
+With these tips and perhaps a quick trip to your health care provider, hopefully your cough fest won't come back for yet another encore performance.Alice!